sebMathieu/daysxtractor/README.md

 - `-t 60`		Set the time limit to 60 seconds.
 - `-v`			Verbose mode.
 - `-p`			Plot.
+- `-c days.xls` Check selected representative days.
+The first row of the file is a header.
+The next lines contains the days in the first column and their weights in the second.

 Documentation can be built using doxygen with the following command.
 > doxygen doxyfile